bboydflo/github-pages-demo/index.md

 Wait few minutes (depends on how busy the servers are) and go to `https://{username}.github.io/ghithub-pages-demo/`

-Congratulations!
-Your website should now be hosted on github.
+Congratulations, your website is now hosted on github!